urbanriskmap/cognicity-api-docs/source/includes/chatbot_api/_facebook.md

 {}
 ```

 This endpoint responds to a Facebook Webhook message event.
-See https://developers.facebook.com/docs/messenger-platform/getting-started/webhook-setup/
+See Facebook [documentation](https://developers.facebook.com/docs/messenger-platform/getting-started/webhook-setup/) for more details.

 #### HTTP Request